 This course is a fascinating introduction to a career in agriculture, giving you the chance to gain skills in areas such as animal husbandry and estates maintenance.
-As well as learning about agriculture, you will develop your literacy and numeracy skills.
+As well as learning about agriculture, you will develop numeracy and literacy skills.

 If you are a mature learner, we may be able to take into account your previous experience in your chosen subject.